 India Limited merchants to see if any additional discounts were offered to customers.rnrnIt found that MSIL "not only enforced a discount control policy on its distributors, but also supervised distributors through MSAs, imposing penalties and threatening severe measures such as interruption of supply, collection and refund of fines and use of the same."rnrn“Therefore, such behavior by Maruti India Limited has resulted in appreciable negative impact on competition within India,” it said.rn

 Maruti Suzuki India Limited's statement

-"We are reviewing the matter and will take appropriate action in accordance with the law," the spokesman said.
-"Maruti Suzuki India Limited has always worked for consumers and will continue to do so in the future."Read More: Maruti Suzuki Wagon R Xtra Edition introduced
+rnShortly after CCI released its statement, an MSIL spokesperson confirmed that the company had seen the August 23, 2021 order posted by the competition regulator.rnrn"We are reviewing the matter and will take appropriate action in accordance with the law," the spokesman said.
+"Maruti Suzuki India Limited has always worked for consumers and will continue to do so in the future."rnrnRead More: Maruti Suzuki Wagon R Xtra Edition introduced